 Chemistry level: 6/5.
 If the movie sucked, the chemistry between Hudson and McConaughey might just save it.
 A pair of smart producers tried to bank on it again in Fool's Gold but I guess magic only happens once.

-: Katherine Hahn steals every scene she is in, definitely when she poses as a couple's therapist, but Kate Hudson is the best I've seen her since Almost Famous.
+Best Performance: Katherine Hahn steals every scene she is in, definitely when she poses as a couple's therapist, but Kate Hudson is the best I've seen her since Almost Famous.
 She is the perfect insane, over-the-top girlfriend who must inspire women who watch it to pay closer attention to their relationship habits.

 Misconstrued messages: While I honestly believe that this movie is goodhearted in its intent I did notice how a few messages could be taken the wrong way.
 Based on the plot resolution one might notice that if you wait long enough, the guy who dumped you for being too clingy will come back to you.
 As well as if you wait, your girlfriend will get less crazy and your boyfriend will do anything possible to save your relationship, no matter how premature.
 Another good one is, if your relationship is failing go meet the family because that will save it.
 And last but not least, I'm sure Ebert would approve, it's okay to take advantage of people to get ahead in your career.